Spongeloaf/the-shape-sifter/README.md

 In theory, you could run the program substituting a video file instead of a webcam and leave out the air jets and conveyor belt.

+## License

+[AGPL-3.0-or-later](https://choosealicense.com/licenses/agpl-3.0/#).
+This code comes with no warranty, liabillities, or guarantees of any sort.
+Use at your own risk.

 ## How does it work?